malathit/malathit.github.io/_posts/2020-07-24-validating-your-api-input.md

 - API
 - rest
 category: development
-excerpt: "This is a tutorial on how to validate with the spring-boot validation framework and write a custom validator"
+excerpt: "This is a tutorial on how to do input validation with the spring-boot validation framework and write a custom validator to suit his/her needs."
 ---

 **Why is validating my inputs important?**